markusiki/PlantWateringApp/README.md

 # Plant Watering App

 This project is for controlling and monitoring an automatic plant watering process, run by Raspberry Pi.
+It aims to help users maintain optimal soil moisture levels for their plants by automating the watering process.
+The system uses soil moisture sensors to monitor the moisture levels and a water pump and solenoid valves to deliver water to the plants as needed.

-This project consists of a React/TypeScript frontend and a Python/Flask backend.
+The project consists of a React/TypeScript frontend and a Python/Flask backend.
+The frontend provides a user-friendly interface for monitoring and controlling the watering system, while the backend handles the logic for reading sensor data, controlling the water pump and solenoid valves, and managing user authentication.

+The system supports different watering methods:
+- **Manual Watering**: Users can manually trigger watering for each plant.
+- **Automatic Watering by Moisture Level**: The system automatically waters the plants when the soil moisture level drops below a specified limit.
+- **Automatic Watering by Interval**: The system can be configured to water the plants at regular intervals, regardless of the soil moisture level.

+The system supports up to 4 solenoid valves, but the water flow can be divided to various plants, allowing for flexible watering configurations.

 ## Table of Contents